ger01d/kinematic-model-opencat/README.md

-# inverse_kinematic_model_opencat
+# Inverse Kinematic Model if OpenCat

-This is an inverse kinematic model and gait generator for the opencat project.
+This is an inverse kinematic model and gait generator for the opencat project based on the IKPY library.

 ![](Nybble_moving.gif)